-Pandora recently commissioned a study into how long does the average Australian listen to audio each day.
+Pandora recently commissioned a study into average time spent listening to music each day.
 It shows that the average Australian listens to 3.4 hours a day of audio.
 This is first time independent “Share of Listening – Australia” study and it was conducted by Vision Critical.
 It looked at the full spectrum of listening habits from traditional radio to streaming audio.
 The study interviewed 1,974 Australians aged between 14 and 69.
 It had a total of 7,592 listening sessions over a 7 day period with just over 400,000 minutes of listening in total.

 - Australians still listen to traditional radio quite heavily, with a 52% share of listening.